 – I’ve been published in national newspapers and am a contributor to local real estate media coverage

 – I boast the largest social media presence of any realtor in the Lower Mainland

-What Are The Benefits of Working With A REALTOR® : Everyone tries to save money where they can, that's only natural.
-But when you are undertaking a transaction as large a real estate purchase it's important to have back up.
+What Are The Benefits of Working With A REALTOR®: Everyone tries to save money where they can, that's only natural.
 A diligent real estate professional can help you through the process and make sure you don't make any mistakes.
-Plus as a buyer the service is actually free, all the commission costs are incurred by the seller.
+As a buyer the service is actually paid for by the seller.

 Approval 101 – The Lowdown on Mortgages : Having a good understanding of the mortgage process is critical to being a successful real estate professional.
 There are many options available, which option to go for will depend on your tolerance for risk and necessity for stability in your payment.

 6 Smart Ways To Make Sure You Win a Bidding War : The real estate market can be tough sometimes, especially in high demand segments of it.
 These steps will make sure you are prepared to win each battle on the way to landing your dream home.